 Intel DML operates on data views, which we create from the given pointers to source and destination and size.
-This is done using dml::make\view(uint8\t\ ptr, size\t size), visible in Figure 2.5, where these views are labelled src\view and dst\view.
-[10, Sec.
+This is done using dml::make\view(uint8\t\ ptr, size\t size), visible in Figure 2.4, where these views are labelled src\view and dst\view.
+[8, Sec.
 High-level C++ API, Make view]

-In Figure 2.5, we submit a single descriptor using the asynchronous operation from Intel DML.
+In Figure 2.4, we submit a single descriptor using the asynchronous operation from Intel DML.
 This uses the function dml::submit<path>, which takes an operation type and parameters specific to the selected type and returns a handler to the submitted task.
 For the copy operation, we pass the two views created previously.
 The provided handler can later be queried for the completion of the operation.
 After submission, we poll for the task completion with handler.get() and check whether the operation completed successfully.

 A noteworthy addition to the submission-call is the use of .block\on\fault(), enabling the DSA to manage a page fault by coordinating with the operating system.
-It's essential to highlight that this functionality only operates if the device is configured to accept this flag.
-[10, Sec.
-High-level C++ API, How to Use the Library] [10, Sec.
-High-level C++ API, Page Fault handling].
+It's essential to highlight that this functionality only operates if the device is configured not really observed there, cite maybe to accept this flag.
+[8, Sec.
+High-level C++ API, How to Use the Library] [8, Sec.
+High-level C++ API, Page Fault handling]